gordoncyu/racket-cover.nvim/README.md

 # Dependencies
 `racket`, obviously
 # Installation
-Simply add `gordoncyu/racket-cover.nvim` to your favorite package manner.
+Simply add `gordoncyu/racket-cover.nvim` to your favorite package manager.
 I use packer which looks like:
 ```lua
 return packer.startup {
     function(use)